 But first, what exactly is Veganuary?

 As you’ve probably guessed, this involves eating more plants and cutting animal products for the first month of the year.
 Like Dry January, the Veganuary challenge was started in the U.K. by a non-profit organisation in 2014.
-Fast forward to today, and more than one million people in 192 countries have pledged to try vegan for January.
+Fast forward to today, and more than one million people in 192 countries have pledged to try going vegan for January.